Domestic Violence Attorney in Monmouth & Ocean County

 Most people think of domestic violence as physical abuse but domestic violence can also take other forms.
 For example, a spouse may be verbally, emotionally, sexually, or financially abusive.
 Also, domestic violence can be primarily sexual.
 An attorney can help you to identify abusive and violent behaviors and help you pursue legal protection.

-How to Get a Restraining Order
+How Do I Get a Restraining Order?

 If you are the victim of a domestic violence, you have the ability to file a domestic violence restraining order in a New Jersey court.
 If this domestic violence restraining order is granted, then the order will create protections for you.